K-JC/drf-foodies-api/README.md

 The first thing the user should see is that this is a content sharing platform.
 It should be very clear how to navigate it for great user experience.
 What would make them come back after their first visit?
 To edit/delete their original post or to make a new post.
 To check if a user they followed has posted anything new or if there are any comments that they need to reply to.
 If the experience of navigating is straightforward, easy to use and the platform looks good this should create a good user experience.
-Goal for a user to post their creations to a global network of people Core Values
+Goal for a user to post their creations to a global network of people.
+Core Values
 A place for users to upload their own post(photos of their baking).
 A place for users to like or comment on another users post.
 A user can edit or delete their own posts/comments/images.
 A user can see all the posts that they have liked.
 A user can follow another user.
 A user will have their own profile page/about/profile image(can upload their own image).
 A user will have login and log out functionality.
 A new user will be able to sign up for their own account.
 Will need a react-bootstrap library to aid in the styling and responsiveness of the website.
 The application will be hosted on heroku.
 Will connect to a custom API to store our users/posts/likes/comments.
 User stories to guide me to build functionality .
 Simple automated tests to check the project works correctly.
 CRUD functionality for users.

 ## Scope
 The features I want to implement are the ability for a user to create their own account, they can log in and log out with their own username and password which will make their account secure.
-They will be able to personalize their account with an about me section, so that other users can find out more about you.
+They will be able to personalize their account with an about me section, so that other users can find out more about them.
 They will also be able to upload a profile picture.
 They can change this at any time.
 The about me section can also be edited/updated.
 They will be able to create a post about their creations, this will include a title, an image and a description relating to the image uploaded.
 They will be able to edit/delete their own posts.
 Follow/ unfollow other users.
 Like and comment on other users posts and can comment on their own post in response to other users comments.